 This is a perfect sandwich.
 It’s simple to make, easy to assemble, and one of the tastiest things you’ll ever put into your mouth.
-You just take a baguette, slice it down the middle, and add some homemade chipotle aioli.
+You just take a baguette, slice it down the middle, and add some homemade chipotle aioli (regular Garlic Aioli works too if you don’t have chipotle powder).
 Then you top it off with the some sliced turkey, some avocado, red onions, and melty, delicious provolone cheese.

 Press the whole thing using a panini press or my no-press-needed method, and then step back and marvel at the little piece of joy you just brought into the world.

 These quick weeknight Chipotle Turkey Panini have chipotle aioli, crunchy red onions, sliced turkey, melty cheese, and avocado.

 - 1/4 cup (56g)mayonnaise

 - 1/8 teaspoon salt

 - 8 ounces turkey or chicken deli meat